-Veena Shankaran, MD
+Veena Shankaran, MD, MS

 I am a board-certified medical oncologist who specializes in GI malignancies.
 My primary clinical interest is in cancers of the stomach and esophagus; however, I care for patients with a variety of tumors affecting the digestive system.
 At SCCA, I am also working with colleagues to increase access to novel treatment options by expanding the GI cancer clinical trial program.

 In addition to working with patients, I am the co-director of the Hutchinson Institute for Cancer Outcomes Research.
 Based at Fred Hutch, this research institute studies health care economics and policy.
 My research focuses on the out-of-pocket costs that patients with GI cancers experience as well as the cost-effectiveness of cancer therapy; I study how to deliver great care without wasting resources.
 As a national leader in financial toxicity research, I currently lead the largest prospective cooperative group study to assess financial outcomes for patients with cancer through the SWOG Cancer Research Network.
 In addition, I serve on SWOG’s Cancer Care Delivery Research Committee.

 We make promising new treatments available to you through studies called clinical trials led by SCCA doctors.
 Many of these trials at SCCA have led to FDA-approved treatments and have improved standards of care globally.
 Together, you and your doctor can decide if a study is right for you.

 Many of our SCCA physicians conduct ongoing research to improve standards of patient care.
 Their work is evaluated by other physicians and selected for publication to the United States National Library of Medicine, the largest medical library in the world.
 See scientific papers this SCCA provider has written.

 SCCA providers are often asked to give their medical expertise for press and news publications.
 Read articles by or about this SCCA provider.